MicrosoftDocs/cpp-docs/docs/windows/compiler-support-for-type-traits-cpp-component-extensions.md

 -   `__is_ref_class(` `type` `)`

-     Returns true if passed a reference class.
+     Returns **true** if passed a reference class.
 For more information on user-defined reference types, see [Classes and Structs](../windows/classes-and-structs-cpp-component-extensions.md).

-    ```
+    ```cpp
     using namespace System;
     ref class R {};
     int main() {